 Step 4: Develop a logic model

 Once you have set the stage for the evaluation by bringing your team together, it’s time to map out the goals of the program and the activities that take place to reach those goals.
 This involves creating a program logic model.
 This is a visual diagram that shows the relationships between the different components of a program and the outcomes you’re hoping to produce by delivering the program.
 The program logic model forms the foundation for designing the evaluation questions.
 It isn’t static though—it can and should evolve over time as your program shifts and changes to meet the needs of service users.
-For the steps involved in creating the logic model, please see the Centre’s Program evaluation toolkit.

 Several large studies have identified and measured outcomes of youth engagement.
 For a list of outcomes of youth engagement at the individual, program, organization, community and system level visit the section Why it matters.